- Applicable Laws for App Privacy Policies

 You can stay safe and protected by adding legal policies to your mobile application now–regardless of your obligation to do so.

-4. Applicable Laws for Mobile Apps
+4. Applicable Laws for App Privacy Policies

 The General Data Protection Regulation (GDPR)